 Kamel Ben Naceur joined the IEA on 7 September 2015 and is Director for Sustainability, Technology and Outlooks.
 He arrived from Schlumberger, where his positions included Senior Advisor and Vice President for technology, Chief Economist, and President of the technology operation in Rio de Janeiro.
 A national of both France and Tunisia, in 2014 he became Tunisia's Minister for Industry, Energy and Mines in a government tasked to lead the country's first fully democratic elections.
 During his tenure, he implemented new policies for energy subsidies rationalisation, as well as having a law passed on renewable energy development.
 He is the co-author of 13 books and more than 120 articles.

 Director, Energy Markets and Security

-Mr. Sadamori took up his duties as Director of the Office for Energy Markets and Security at the International Energy Agency on 1 October 2012.
-Previously, he held the post of Deputy Director General for Policy Co-ordination at the Ministry of Economy, Trade and Industry (METI), in Japan.
+Keisuke Sadamori took up his duties as Director of the Office for Energy Markets and Security at the International Energy Agency in October 2012.
+Previously, he held the post of Deputy Director General for Policy Co-ordination at the Ministry of Economy, Trade and Industry (METI) in Japan.
 He had been involved with the IEA for a number of years as IEA Governing Board Representative for Japan and as Co-Chair of the Standing Group on Long Term Co-operation.
-Over the years, Mr. Sadamori has served in the Cabinet of the Prime Minister of Japan and has co-ordinated numerous important projects, including work following the Fukushima-Daiichi incident in March 2011.
+Over the years, Mr. Sadamori has served in the Cabinet of the Prime Minister of Japan and has co-ordinated numerous important projects, including work following the Fukushima-Daiichi accident in March 2011.

 Head, Communication and Information Office